VictorLuc4/Social-Net-SCrap/README.md

 In order to run this program you will need to :
 * Get your google credentials (optional : needed to call google API)
+* Do not forget to enable the API [(see this link)](https://console.developers.google.com/apis/api/videointelligence.googleapis.com/overview)
 * Setup Python3 and install the requirements
 * Install tiktok-scrapper
 * Install mysql and setup the DB